zblox164/Rescaler-Pro/README.md

-# Offset-to-Scale
+# Rescaler Pro

-This simple plugin makes converting a UI object to scale extremely easy!

-All you have to do in install the plugin, click on the UI object you want to convert and click the plugin!
-Then, your GUI will be converted to use scale which rescales to all screen resolutions!
+Rescale Pro is a plugin that helps make designing user interfaces faster and easier!

+It allows you to convert between offset and scale (or scale and offset) as simple as a click of a button.
+Find the element(s) you want to convert, open Rescale Pro, and simply convert the elements to offset or scale!

+Features
+- Convert from scale to offset
+- Convert from offset to scale
+- Convert children of elements
+- Update checker
+- Intuitive UI

+Version 1.4.0